 Nine: The player who drew the card says a word, and then each person after must utter a word that rhymes.
 The first player who can’t must drink.
 Psst: You can't repeat rhymes.

 Ten: The player who drew the card chooses a category, and then every next player must name something in said category.
 Psst: You can't repeat answers.

 Queen: The player who drew the card asks a question to another player.
 That player then must ask another player a question, and so on.
 The first player to not answer a question with a question must drink.

 Time Out tip: Notice anything different about our version?
-The above rules are a slight change on the classic IRL ones, since, you know, this is a virtual game and all.
+The above rules are a slight change on the classic IRL ones, since, you know, this is an online drinking game and all.
 Please be strict about player order and, again, have only one person share the card-drawing screen.